-Unit I: Introduction to Business laws: Importance of these Laws to the future Managers (Students) to be effective global business leaders.
+Unit I: Introduction to Business laws: Objectives of the stud, Importance of these Laws to the future Managers (Students) to be effective global business leaders.

 The Contract Act, 1872: Nature and classification of contracts - Essential elements of a valid contract.
-Offer and Acceptance - Consideration - Valid Consideration - Capacities of Parties Provisions relating to free consent, valid agreements, Provisions ( relating to performance and discharge of contract, Breach of contract - Meaning and remedies, Contingent Contracts, Quasicontracts, Wagering Agreements, Contracts of Indemnity - Meaning, nature - Right of Indemnity Holder and Indemnifier, Contracts of Guarantee - Meaning, Nature and Features - Types of Guarantee - Provisions relating to various types of Guarantee ,Surety and Co-surety - Rights and Liabilities, Agency: Agent and Principal, Creation of Agency, Ratification of Agency, Classification of Agent, Relationship between Principal, Agent and Sub-agent, Agent's authority, Revocation and Renunciation, Rights, Duties and Liabilities of Agent and Principal,
+Offer and Acceptance - Consideration - Valid Consideration - Capacities of Parties Provisions relating to free consent, valid agreements, Provisions ( relating to performance and discharge of contract, Breach of contract - Meaning and remedies, Contingent Contracts, Quasicontracts, Wagering Agreements, Contracts of Indemnity - Meaning, nature - Right of Indemnity Holder and Indemnifier, Contracts of Guarantee - Meaning, Nature and Features - Types of Guarantee - Provisions relating to various types of Guarantee ,Surety and Co-surety - Rights and Liabilities - Discharge of surety from his liability, Agency: Agent and Principal, Creation of Agency, Ratification of Agency, Classification of Agent, Relationship between Principal, Agent and Sub-agent, Agent's authority, Revocation and Renunciation, Rights, Duties and Liabilities of Agent and Principal, Termination of Agency